blueprint-platform/codegen-blueprint/docs/demo/generated/standard/README.md

 For **Standard (Layered) Architecture**, strict enforcement guarantees:

-* **Layer dependency direction**
+* **Layer dependency direction and bypass prevention**

-* Controllers → Services → Repositories (no reverse dependencies)
+* Controllers must not depend on repositories
+* Controllers must not depend on domain services
+* Services must not depend on controllers
+* Repositories must not depend on services or controllers

 * **Domain purity**

-* Domain does not depend on web, service, or repository layers
+* Domain depends only on JDK types and other domain types

 * **REST boundary isolation** (when `spring-boot-starter-web` is present)

-* Controllers must not expose domain types in method signatures
+* REST controllers must not expose domain types in method signatures
+* Controller DTOs must not depend on domain

 * **Package cycle prevention**

 * No cyclic dependencies between top-level packages